Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

 The original notion of program obfuscation implicitly considers computation as classical, and accordingly, seeks to obfuscate classical algorithms.
 Now, as quantum computation increasingly emerges as a standard model of computation, it is natural to revisit the problem in this broader context: Can quantum algorithms be obfuscated as well?

 \paragraph{Ideal Program Obfuscation: From Classical to Quantum.} Our understanding of obfuscation in the quantum setting is still at a very early stage: In particular, we still don't know how to base indistinguishability obfuscation for expressive classes of quantum circuits on (post-quantum) indistinguishability obfuscation for classical circuits.\footnote{The only existing result from indistinguishability obfuscation is limited to quantum circuits with logarithmically-many non-Clifford gates \cite{BK21}.} Instead, recent work has turned to exploring the relationship between \emph{idealized} notions of obfuscation in the classical and quantum worlds \cite{BM22,bartusek2023obfuscation, bartusek2024quantum, huang2025obfuscation}.
-In such an idealized model, also referred to as \emph{virtual black-box} (VBB) obfuscation, an obfuscation of a circuit $C$ is considered secure if everything that can be learned from the obfuscation $\widetilde{C}$ can be simulated given only \emph{oracle access} to $C$.
+In such an idealized model, an obfuscation of a circuit $C$ is considered secure if everything that can be learned from the obfuscation $\widetilde{C}$ can be simulated given only \emph{oracle access} to $C$.

 Of course, ideal obfuscation cannot be achieved in full generality, as there are well-known counterexamples demonstrating its impossibility \cite{barak2001possibility}.
 Nevertheless, studying the connection between classical and quantum ideal obfuscation remains valuable for at least two reasons.
 First, it isolates a fundamental question: Does the existence of an ideal obfuscator for classical computation imply one for quantum?
 Second, indistinguishability obfuscation is widely regarded as a strong heuristic for ideal obfuscation (e.g., it is the best-possible obfuscation \cite{goldwasser2007best}).
-Thus, establishing that ideal classical obfuscation gives rise to ideal quantum obfuscation results in the first real-world candidates for quantum obfuscation by instantiating the black-box with (post-quantum) indistinguishability obfuscation.
+Thus, establishing that ideal classical obfuscation gives rise to ideal quantum obfuscation results in candidates for quantum obfuscation by instantiating the black-box with (post-quantum) indistinguishability obfuscation.

 Prior work \cite{bartusek2023obfuscation, bartusek2024quantum, huang2025obfuscation} has established that, assuming a classical ideal obfuscator for classical circuits, one can construct a \emph{quantum} ideal obfuscator for quantum circuits.
 In this setting, the obfuscator itself is a quantum algorithm, and on input a quantum circuit $Q$ it outputs a quantum state $\ket{\widetilde{Q}}$ serving as the obfuscated program.\footnote{We note that \cite{bartusek2024quantum, huang2025obfuscation} are able to do something slightly stronger---they obfuscate quantum circuits that also have an auxiliary quantum state.
 This is particularly relevant in some cryptographic applications, e.g. copy-protection.} A distinctive feature of these constructions is that the obfuscated object consists of \emph{unclonable} states: Once $\ket{\widetilde{Q}}$ is produced, it cannot be duplicated.
 As a consequence, it is impossible to create a single obfuscation of a quantum circuit and distribute it broadly.
 Moreover, these obfuscations cannot be transmitted over the classical channels that comprise the internet today.